SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayouts.md

 Floats are used to push element to the far left or right **in their immediate container** which define the maximum left/right boundaries the element can be pushed to.

-The space beside floated elements left and right are usable to other elements just as normal.
+The space beside floated elements left and right are usable to other elements just as normal and **floated elements only take up as much space as their content takes up, which is why a block level element may be less than full width**!

+**Note**: Floated elements have special behavior in terms of vertical margin collapsing.
 **Note**: Floats can be used to swap the position of elements:

 ```html